How to write a research proposal

 • Practicalities

-• How much time will you need to collect the data?
+• How much time will you need to collect and analyse the data?

 • How will you gain access to participants and sources?

-Make sure you are not simply compiling a list of methods.
-Instead, aim to make an argument for why this is the most appropriate, valid and reliable way to approach answering your question.
+Do not simply compile a list of methods.
+Explain why this is the most appropriate, valid and reliable way to approach answering your question.
 Remember you should always be defending your choices!

-To ensure you finish your proposal on a strong note, it is a good idea to explore and/or emphasise the potential implications of the research.
+To finish your proposal on a strong note, emphasise the potential implications of the research.
 This means: what do you intend to contribute to existing knowledge on the topic?

 • Ways in which your work can challenge existing theories and assumptions in your field.